 You should in fact ask yourself questions such as:

-A wide format inkjet printer is not a standalone solution.
-Sure, it will generate the prints which is what your business depends on.
+No man is an island.
+Similarly, no wide-format inkjet printer is a standalone solution.
+Sure, the machine will generate the prints that your business depends on.
 But these ‘raw’ prints will need some finishing before it becomes a final product that can be sold across the counter.

 For example, an oven will bake your pizza for you.
 But you will still need a packing and delivery section to push that double cheese pepperoni into a box and bring it to your client’s house.

-There are specialised heat seaming machines available that glue large prints together.
+There are specialized heat seaming machines available that glue large prints together.
 And to process large hoarding jobs, you will have to budget for one such machine in your print shop.

-Further, if you use hand scissors to do this, the finished job will end up having crooked, shabby looking edges.
+But, if you use hand scissors to do this, the finished job will end up having crooked, shabby-looking edges.
 To overcome this problem you need a large cutting table in your premises where the prints can properly be trimmed with cutting blades.

 Grommeting Machine: This is a nifty piece of equipment that fixes eyelets or grommets on your banners.
 End users can then loop ropes through the holes in the eyelets to string the banners in place.

-CNC Router: Some specialised jobs need rigid boards to be cut in various shapes.
-Product display stands and shape cut standees especially, are difficult to finish by hand.
+CNC Router: Some specialized jobs need rigid boards to be cut in various shapes.
+Product display stands and shape cut standees especially are difficult to finish by hand.
 A CNC cutting router greatly helps, in this case.

-Keep aksing questions, even if you think they are dumb.
-The answers you will clarify a lot of doubts and will help you gain insights on the print industry.
+Keep asking questions, even if you think they are dumb.
+The answers will clarify a lot of doubts and will help you gain insights into the print industry.

-Go and stand at the stall showing the costliest most technologically advanced printers.
+Do not hesitate to go and stand at the stall showing the costliest most technologically advanced printers.
 You may or may not have the funds to buy this equipment.
 But that does not matter.
-You will gain a better understanding of what advantages these high end printers provide.
-You can then hunt for the same in lower end models that fit your budget.
+You will gain a better understanding of what advantages these high-end printers provide.
+You can then hunt for the same in lower-end models that fit your budget.
 It’s like saying that I only have the money to buy a humble Toyota.
 But that does not stop me from checking out the cool features of a Ferrari.

 Do let me know what you think.
 Add in your own insights and let me know which machine you finally purchased.
-Cheers and all the best for your new endeavour.
+Cheers and all the best for your new endeavor.